Dr Darren Michael Parsons

 Shannon McMahon, PhD (James Cook University, Townsville, Australia, main supervisor Philip Munday), "The effects of climate change on predatory reef fishes"

-I am currently looking to supervise new graduate students.
-Please see my research interests for potential topics.
+I am currently looking to supervise new graduate students for the topics listed in the research interests section above.

 Areas of expertise